 The boy hesitated.
 Nothing that had just happened–the magician’s strange speech–that split second when he had vanished–none of it seemed real.

 The boy remained alone in the tent, looking down at the small helpless mouse.
 He had to decide.
 Quickly.
 He reached into the black box and took the mouse gently into his hand and slipped out of the tent into the twilight.
 The carnival was over.
 Indistinct lumps of canvas littered the ground.

 The soft mouse in his hand had calmed down.
 The boy saw a man heaving plastic garbage bags onto a flatbed truck and hurried over.

 “I think I know what happened to the Great Sampson!”

 “What happened?
-What are you talking about?”
+What the hell are you talking about?”

 “The Great Sampson disappeared about ten minutes ago!
-He was doing his last magic show and I think he actually turned into a mouse.
+He was doing his very last magic show and I think he actually turned into a mouse.
 He said it was his final act!
 He said he would finally do real magic!”

 “Get the fuck out of here.
 You’re crazy.”
 The man turned back to the garbage.